 A movie theater in Aurora, CO.
 An elementary school in Newtown, CT.
 A nightclub in Orlando.
 A concert in Las Vegas.
 A church in Sutherland Springs, TX.
 A high school in Parkland, FL.
 A supermarket in Buffalo, NY.
-And now, an elementary school in Uvalde, TX.
-These mass shootings have all taken place within the past 10 years.
-Another thing they have in common: Versions of AR-15 semiautomatic rifles.
+An elementary school in Uvalde, TX.
+And, most recently, a nightclub in Colorado Springs, CO.
+These mass shootings have all taken place within the past 11 years.
+Another thing they have in common: Versions of AR-15 semiautomatic guns were used during them.
 Or as the National Rifle Association calls it — “America’s Rifle,” which they estimate more than 11 million Americans own.

-Over the past 20 years, more than 311,000 students have experienced gun violence in American classrooms.
+Over the past 20 years, more than 311,000 students have experienced gun violence in American classrooms — with school shootings hitting a two-decade high in the 2020-21 school year.
 But in recent years, sweeping action on gun violence in Congress has stalled.
 Despite gun violence becoming the leading cause of death for kids and teens in the US.
+And with the November 2022 shooting out of Colorado, many still have questions about the semi-automatic gun that's taken so many innocent lives.
+Including how long it’s been around and whether it will be banned in the future.

 How do AR-15s work?